AlainParadis/designschool/_topics/mentors.md

   #### For Students

   The mentors below have offered their time to help you.
 First off, **please respect their time**.
 They're available for questions via e-mail and for portfolio development coaching.

+  Choose a mentor that seems to match the skillset you're looking for.
+Contact them via e-mail with your questions.
+If your draft portfolio is ready, ask them if you can send them a PDF as an attachment.

-Some ground rules:
+  ##### Some ground rules

   - Do not spam many people at once.
   - Avoid sending large attachments.
 Use a cloud service, then send a link.
+Ask before sending.
   - Be prepared before contacting a mentor.
 Gather multiple questions rather than peppering them many times.
   - These are potential employers!
 Be professional in all of your communications with them.

   Some mentors may have multiple requests.
 They're free to decline your request.
-If they do, move on to someone else.
+If they do, move on to someone else courteously.

   #### For Mentors